Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 > The Checkmk agent, which we will install soon, will include the `rcc.exe` binary.
 You can therefore skip this step here if you want to integrate the robot into Checkmk immediately (i.e. without prior testing).
 > I have got into the habit of creating a `bin` directory in the user profile and putting the binary there like this: `c:\Users\simonmeggle\bin\rcc.exe`

 For a prior test or to set up a development host, you will need to obtain the RCC binary yourself.
-Download it [here](https://downloads.robocorp.com/rcc/releases/index.html) ([v17.18](https://downloads.robocorp.com/rcc/releases/v17.18.0/windows64/rcc.exe)) and save it to a location of your choice.
+Download it [here](https://downloads.robocorp.com/rcc/releases/index.html) (version [v17.18](https://downloads.robocorp.com/rcc/releases/v17.18.0/windows64/rcc.exe) is the current one at the time of writing) and save it to a location of your choice.

 Now add this folder to the user environment variable `%PATH%`: